-I’m Matthew Cowley, a race car driver, student and an Ambassador for The Shaw Mind Foundation.
+I’m Matthew Cowley, a race car driver, student and a mental health champion for the Shaw Mind mental health charity.

 I was born in Manchester UK in 1997, brother to Abi and the second child for mum and dad, Terri and Ian.
 With a natural out-going and fun-filled personality I try to make the most of life and manage to connect with people of all ages.